homezhan/artoolkit-docs/Unity/unity_getting_started.md

 The SDK includes an example dataset (file names: gibraltar.iset, gibraltar.fset, gibraltar.fset2).
 The example NFT dataset can be enabled by entering the basename of the datafiles (in this case: gibraltar) into the "dataset" field.

+###3- AROrigin
+Next, decide on the point in your scene graph which you would like to be the root of your AR scene.
+All dynamic AR scene content will live under this root, and its transform will be the origin for AR calculations.
+Normally, this will be an empty GameObject at the root of your scene, but it can be any GameObject.
+In the examples, this object is named "Scene root".
+Drag an AROrigin script onto this object.
+It's also useful to put this object and all children into its own layer, e.g. create a new user layer and name it "AR foreground".

+###4 - ARTrackedObjects
+Now, add a child GameObject beneath the scene root you created in the previous step.
+This object will hold the AR content for the first AR marker, so you could rename it to (for example) "Marker Scene 1".
+Attach an `ARTrackedObject`, and configure its "Tag" property to the same name you used on its corrosponding ARMarker earlier.
+This associates the ARTrackedObject with the ARMarker.
+The object to which the ARTrackedObjec` is attached will have its position and rotation changed at runtime depending on the pose of the marker, and its child objects will be enabled/disabled depending on the visibility of the marker.
+Be sure that all ARTrackedObjects have an AROrigin attached to one of their parents, or else they won't display any content.

+###5 - ARCamera
+The last thing you need to add before content can be viewed is a Unity Camera object.
+This must be a child object of the AR scene root.
+Set its culling mask to the layer you chose earlier (We suggest "AR Foreground", and be sure that the "AR Background" is not selected).
+Attach an ARCamera script to this camera.

 ####Testing and Adding Content
 At this point you can run the scene again.
 Although no content appears on the marker yet, you should notice console messages appearing to notify that the marker has been found or lost.

-To add content to the marker, add a new GameObject to the root.
-This object will act as a group to contain the sub-scene that will appear on the marker.
+Start with the ARTrackedObject you want to augment.
+This object will act as parent to the sub-scene that will appear on the marker.
 By default, markers appear in the scene standing vertically (like a billboard) at the origin.
 Usually however, you want the marker to lie flat on the ground, and this is what we'll do in this case.
-Select the GameObject you just added, and in the Inspector, change its "Rotation: X" value to 90.
-This will rotate the child objects of this GameObject by 90 degrees about the X axis (in a left-hand sense).
+Add a GameObject under the ARTrackedObject you've selected, and in the Inspector, change its "Rotation: X" value to 90.
+This will rotate the child objects of this new GameObject by 90 degrees about the X axis (in a left-hand sense), appearing correctly to the ARCamera.

 ![Setting the rotation on the scene root to orient the marker flat on the ground layer.][rotating]

-Next, into this group, add:

--   A Unity Camera object: This camera will actually render the sub-scene.
-(You can reuse the default camera if it exists, or otherwise delete it).
--   A Cube: This will be the initial simple scene.
+Add a cube to the rotated GameObject.
+This will be the initial simple scene.
 Set the scale to `0.08, 0.08, 0.08`, and position to `0, 0.04, 0`, to sit on the marker correctly.

-In order to control the position of the Camera object we just added, drag an `ARCamera` script onto the new camera.
-This script will update the camera's pose to match the pose of your webcam relative to the marker, thus producing augmented reality.
-To link this ARCamera to the correct marker, enter the matching tag in the ARCamera's properties.

-Select the new group you created and assign it to the Foreground layer created earlier (applying the change to all children when prompted).
-Finally, select the new camera, and set its Culling Mask property to the Foreground layer also.
-This step will ensure that the camera only displays the sub-scene.
-If you add more markers later on, you would repeat this process, but using a different layer (e.g. Foreground2).
+Select the new group you created and ensure it is assigned to the foreground layer created earlier (applying the change to all children when prompted).

+Press "Play" again, and you should now be able to see the cube on the marker.
+Congratulations!

 ##Notes